petroleum

 Keeping Florida on the Move

 Every day, more than 12.5 million gallons of energy products, including jet fuel, gasoline and propane, are delivered on tank ships and barges.
-Port Everglades provides energy products to 12 counties in Florida and five international airports - keeping the entire region on the move.
+Port Everglades provides energy products to 12 counties in Florida and four international airports - keeping the entire region on the move.

-Behind the scenes, 12 petroleum terminals and pipeline companies operate within the Port's jurisdiction, but on private property.
-These companies adhere to state and federal regulations, as well as the Port's Tariff.
+Behind the scenes, 12 petroleum terminals and pipeline companies operate within the port's jurisdiction, but on private property.
+These companies adhere to state and federal regulations, as well as the port's tariff.

-Energy products accounts for one fifth of Port Everglades' total revenues.
 The annual energy production level for the region in FY2022 was 1,26, 502,464 barrels.
 Keeping up with South Florida's demand for gasoline, jet fuel and other energy products requires an ongoing effort.
 Port Everglades is ready for the future with its Master/Vision Plan.

 View Port Everglades petroleum industry charts and statistics